Please help fundraise for us.

 #MeTU are a group of women and non-binary people committed to ending sexism, sexual harassment, violence, and bullying in the trade union and labour movement.
-Many of us are survivors of sexual violence, misogyny and harassment, all of us are active in the trade union movement and many of us work for or are former employees of trade union employers.
+Many of us are survivors of sexual violence, misogyny and harassment.
+All of us are active in the trade union movement, and many of us work for or are former employees of trade union employers.

 #MeTU have been meeting online since April 2022.
 Our campaign took off spectacularly when Claire Laycock spoke out about the harassment and violence she experienced as an organiser in both the GMB and later TSSA (https://reelnews.co.uk/2022/05/07/all-reelnews-campaigns/justice-campaigns/metu-tssa-general-secretary-faces-sexual-harassment-allegations/)

 #MeTU brings sisters together to take action and use leverage to change the movement for good.
-We seek to build solidarity and provide space for sisters to speak out, tell their story and be believed.
+We seek to build solidarity and provide space for sisters to speak out, tell their stories and be believed.

-We are calling on all those involved in the trade union movement to support the #meTU campaign and actively challenge and confront sexual harassment, bullying and sexism, in the trade union movement and its structures.
+We are calling on all those involved in the trade union movement to support the #meTU campaign and actively challenge and confront sexual harassment, bullying and sexism in the trade union movement and its structures.

 Join us in demanding: